Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 However, I'll leave this up to future work.

+## Technology Choices

+I'm using Python for this project, this is due to it's rich array of libraries for scientific computing and data analysis.
+I'm also quite familiar with it and it's simple syntax which will allow me to express my ideas in a simple and efficient manner.

+The libraries used are:

+- `PulP` with `Gurobi` as the solver
+- `scipy` for doing minimum likelihood estimation
+- `graphvis` for creating graph visualisations
+- `dearpygui` for creating a GUI

+I'm also using `pudb` for an easy debugging experience. `Gurobi` was chosen for the solver as it runs relatively quickly on my hardware and it has been proven commercially. `black` was used as a code formatter.
+This allows us to keep a consistent code style an improve readability.

+## Program structure

 # Evaluation

 ## Closeness - Kendall Tau distance

 In order to measure closeness between 2 total preorders we'll need a distance metric.
-One common metric is the Kendall tau distance.
+One common metric is the Kendall tau distance [@kendall_new_1938].
 This measures the number of differing pairs in the 2 total preorders.

 For example let's take the relations $\preceq_{t}$ and $\preceq_{t'}$ over $V = \{a, b, c, d\}$